 - Very quick-drying but not ideal for conditions requiring water resistance

-Best Runners-Up: On Running Lightweight Cap ($40)
+Best Overall Running Hat – Runner-Up: On Lightweight Cap ($40)

-Why It’s a Top Pick: The On Running Lightweight Cap fits comfortably and securely despite being featherlight with a robust bill.
+Why It’s a Top Pick: The On Lightweight Cap fits comfortably and securely despite being featherlight with a robust bill.

-The cap’s sides feature uniform ventilation holes that are laser cut into polyester fabric.
+The cap’s sides feature uniform ventilation holes that are laser-cut into polyester fabric.
 The fairly soft one-inch-wide sweatband snags salty droplets really well.
 The hat also has a garage to secure the adjustment strap’s tail.

 “With sun overhead, the bill does an excellent job of blocking light from hitting my entire face and a huge portion of my neck and upper chest.
 I can even cover and tuck in the tops of my ears,” added our tester.